joeycarlin3/ai-poc-team-h2p/README.md

 ## The "Why"

+It must clearly and concisely communicate the business purpose of your application.
+It should be written for a stakeholder who has five minutes to understand what you're doing and why it matters.

 **Mission Statement**: A single, compelling sentence that summarizes your project's purpose.
 **The Problem**: A clear description of the specific, high-value business problem or user pain point you are solving.
 **Our Solution**: A high-level overview of how your AI application will address this problem.